romashovdmitry/nova_test_case/README.md

 - validation of not text files formats: now you can save file with text, but e.g. png, mp3, etc formats
 - more tests
 - SLL

+# NOTE:

+### There is a size limit for uploading files on server equal to 5.12 MB.